billsco/social_sso/README.md

 A small project wrapping [Hybridauth] (http://hybridauth.sourceforge.net/) with a login page using [Social Buttons] (https://github.com/lipis/bootstrap-social).
 In other words, two great projects I'm simply gluing together with a few lines of PHP.

+This isn't intended as true **authentication**.
+It may be suitable for that, but I haven't really dug for holes (there may be some).
+My intent was to simple provide a mechanism to **identify** users of a multi-player game, in a manner which is unique and convienent.

 Don't forget to change the base URL in "config.php"

 TODO Credit the dude who came up with the social icons/css (https://github.com/lipis/bootstrap-social)